YannCebron/m68kplugin/docs/features/ide.md

 Browse all hardware registers with additional reference documentation.

 Register list can be filtered by OCS, ECS, and AGA chip set.
-Use _i_ toggle button to show Chip Set information in list.
+Use _i_ toggle button to show Chip Set information in the list.

 ![Amiga hardware register documentation](../assets/ide/amiga_hardware_doc.png)

 ## External Tools

-Navigate to _file:lineNumber_ location or label(s) from vasm console message
+Navigate to _file:lineNumber_ location or label(s) from the vasm console message

 ![vasm navigation](../assets/ide/vasm_navigation.png)